 Recent alumni have secured faculty placements at Amherst College, Applachian State University, Providence College, University of Toronto, University of California (Davis and Riverside campuses), and Washington and Lee; post-docs at Temple University, the University of Delaware, and the University of Michigan; others are employed in children’s television and national child development research organizations.

-Tobias Grossmann, Vikram Jaswal, Angeline Lillard, Charlotte Patterson, and Amrisha Vaish hope to admit graduate students to the Developmental area in the Fall 2018 admissions cycle.
+Tobias Grossmann, Vikram Jaswal, Angeline Lillard, Charlotte Patterson, and Amrisha Vaish hope to admit graduate students to the Developmental Psychology program for the in 2019-20 Academic Year.
 Prospective graduate students should visit the webpages of faculty with whom they are interested in working and contact those faculty members directly before applying.